Alistair-Sabe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 code: using _putchar_ function 3 times

-task9: program that prints all possible combinations of single-digit numbers
+task9: program that prints all possible combinations of single-digit numbers Numbers must be separated by ,, followed by a space Numbers should be printed in ascending order
 code: in _putchar_ function add **'0'** to forcefully convert int into character
 	because _putchar_ is used to display chars